CodeShayk/ApiAggregator/README.md

         }
     }
 ```
-##### Result Tranformer Class
+##### ii.
+Result Transformer Class
-The purpose of the transformer class is to map the result fetched by the linked api  to the aggrgated contract.
+The purpose of the transformer class is to map the response fetched by the linked api to the aggregated contract.

-To define a transformer class, you need to implement `ResultTransformer<TResult, TContract>`
+To define a transformer class, you need to implement `ResultTransformer<TResult, TContract>` class.
 - where TContract is Aggregated Contract implementing `IContract`. eg. Customer.
 - where TResult is Api Result from associated Query.
 It is an implementation of `IApiResult` interface.